mikepb/go-swim/docs/data-structures.md

-# Software Specification
+# Data Structures

-This document describes the software architecture for `go-swim` and the design rationale for each data structure and method, as it pertains to implementing the SWIM failure detector for rapid experimentation.
-In designing the software, I tried to localize knowledge as much as possible.
+This document describes the data structures for `go-swim` and the design rationale for each data structure and method, as it pertains to implementing the SWIM failure detector for rapid experimentation.
+In designing the data structures, I tried to localize knowledge as much as possible.
 For example, knowledge about how to contact a node is best encapsulated in the `Node` data structure.
 On the other hand, knowledge about how to select that node is better kept in a container for the nodes.

 The design of `go-swim` borrows heavily from HashiCorp's [`memberlist`][memberlist] implementation of SWIM.